 - Heidi Werosta ('16), on KXMB-TV in Bismarck, ND.

 Program Learning Goals

 A successful Meteorology graduate will be able to:

-- Conduct a weather discussion and make a seven-day national and local weather forecast, describing the weather that will occur and the mesoscale and synoptic weather systems that will be responsible.
+- Conduct a weather discussion and produce a seven-day national and local weather forecast, describing the weather that will occur and the mesoscale and synoptic weather systems that will be responsible.

-- Demonstrate an understanding of anthropogenic impacts on atmospheric chemistry and climate and their potential environmental and societal consequences.
+- Explain anthropogenic impacts on atmospheric chemistry and climate and their potential environmental and societal consequences.

 - Communicate clearly orally and in writing, including by electronic means.

 - Apply the mathematical and physical foundations of meteorology and climatology to solve problems using analytical and computational methods.